jbarrow/allennlp_tutorial/tutorial/1_Building_a_Dataset_Reader.md

 ## 1.4 Testing the Dataset Reader

 Now that we've written a dataset reader, we want to test that it can successfully load the CoNLL dataset, and perhaps see some corpus statistics.
-Conveniently, AllenNLP has a built-in command for that: `allennlp dry-run`.
+Conveniently, AllenNLP 1.0 has a built-in command for that: `allennlp train --dry-run`.
 However, before we can use the command, we have to create a configuration file which uses our reader.

 ### 1.4.1 A First Taste of Configuration